RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Introduction

 In recent years, deep learning (DL) models have become popular in resource-constrained environments \cite{liu2024mobilellm, NEURIPS2024_adb77ecc, 8373692, mehta2022mobilevit}, e.g., on mobile devices, where computational power and memory are limited.
 These settings typically assume static data distributions during inference, in part due to resource limitations \cite{tan2019efficientnet, pmlr-v202-castiglia23a, NEURIPS2023_dfee0949}.
 In practice, this poses a major challenge in the form of concept drift, which is a phenomenon where the underlying relationships in data shift over time, causing model performance to degrade \cite{NEURIPS2022_46a12649, yao2022wildtime}.
 The computational demands of frequent updates that may be necessary to overcome rapid drifts present a significant challenge in resource-constrained settings.
 As a result, effectively managing model updates to adapt to such drift while adhering to resource constraints becomes a critical problem.

-To mitigate concept drift, researchers have proposed a variety of adaptive learning methods \cite{bifet2007learning, 5719616, 5975223} to regulate model performance deterioration.
+To address concept drift and mitigate model performance deterioration, researchers have proposed a variety of adaptive learning methods \cite{bifet2007learning, 5719616, 5975223}.
 These strategies are often tailored to different operational contexts and environment characteristics \cite{helli2024drift, chen2024classifier, zhang2023onenet, panchal2023flash}.
 While most are heuristic, validating their efficacy empirically \cite{9427288, 8246541}, certain techniques have offered convergence guarantees to give principled insights into algorithm design, e.g., \cite{pmlr-v139-tahmasbi21a, NEURIPS2023_1fe6f635}.
 Even so, these theoretical analyses often rely on specific assumptions about the drift, or require prior knowledge about the environment that may not be readily available for decision-making.

 \textbf{Fundamental Challenges.} The question of how to maintain strong performance in the presence of concept drift under strict resource constraints remains largely unexplored.
 Existing lightweight adaptation algorithms do not provably guarantee resource budgets will be met during drift adaptation.
 On the other hand, established convergence guarantees depend on unconstrained updates: as we will see, artificially restricting these algorithms to stay within the budget leads to suboptimal performance.
-Thus, the fundamental challenge lies in developing a theoretically grounded scheme that guarantees adherence to strict resource constraints while optimizing model performance—a long standing open problem in the field.
+Thus, the fundamental challenge lies in developing a theoretically grounded scheme that guarantees adherence to strict resource constraints while optimizing model performance — a long-standing open problem in the field.
 To the best of our knowledge, no prior work has proposed or systematically analyzed strategies that optimally address concept drift while prioritizing rigid resource constraints.
 As a result, in this paper, we are motivated to answer the following question:

-\textbf{\textit{Can we develop a lightweight, resource-aware policy for dynamic model updates that (i) effectively mitigates performance loss incurred by concept drift in real-time applications while (ii) theoretically guaranteeing adherence to strict resource constraints?}}
+\textbf{\textit{How can we develop a lightweight, resource-aware policy for dynamic model updates that (i) effectively mitigates performance loss incurred by concept drift in real-time applications while (ii) theoretically guaranteeing adherence to strict resource constraints?}}

+\textbf{Contributions.} Through our investigation, we develop RCCDA (Resource-Constrained Concept Drift Adaptation): a first-of-its-kind adaptive threshold-based policy that determines the optimal time to update model parameters in the presence of concept drift, using only past loss information, and ensuring strict bounds on constraint violations.
+Our contributions are summarized as follows: